 Let’s start with the most obvious question.
 Yes, you can ask an advisor if they’re a fiduciary!
 A fiduciary advisor should have proof they’ve signed a Fiduciary Oath, which declares an advisor’s commitment to a fiduciary code of ethics.
 They should also provide you with a copy of their Form ADV Part 2, which discloses their obligations as a fiduciary advisor.

 Financial advisors get paid all types of ways—from flat hourly rates down to a combination of fees and commissions.
 There’s nothing inherently wrong with any of these payment methods, but many fiduciary advisors are fee-only.
 This minimizes conflicts and ensures that your financial planner acts in your best interest.

 A fiduciary advisor asks questions and gets to know your financial goals before they ever make investment recommendations.
 They know that a good look at your entire financial picture is paramount to your long-term success.
 So, ask your advisor to describe their financial planning process.
 If it doesn’t start with you, keep looking.

 Non fiduciary advisors include (but are not limited to) insurance agents, stockbrokers, and broker-dealers.
 They are responsible for meeting a new ‘Best Interest’ rule issued by the SEC.
-Under the Best Interest rule, financial advisors not acting in a fiduciary capacity are not obligated to put their own interests ahead of their clients.
+Under the Best Interest rule, financial advisors not acting in a fiduciary capacity are not obligated to put their clients' best interests ahead of their own.
 Potential conflicts of interest aren’t prohibited but they must be disclosed.
-In practical terms however, non-fiduciary advisors can still sell proprietary products or more expensive investments, as long as they can justify it is in your best interest.
+In practical terms however, non-fiduciary advisors can still sell proprietary products or more expensive investments, as long as they can justify it is in your best interest in some way.
 Additionally, once an investment has been made, the non-fiduciary advisor is not obligated to monitor it’s suitability over time.
 The Best Interest rule falls short of the Fiduciary standard.